gabrielsoltz/metahub/README.md

 #### Public

 Public refers to Network Layer.
-Must be effectively Public, meaning that if a resource, has a Public IP but the Security Group is closed, the resource is not Public.
+It must be effectively Public, meaning that if a resource has a Public IP, but the Security Group is closed, the resource is not Public.

 - is_public

 #### Unrestricted

-Unrestricted refers to Policies Layer (API, IAM, Resources Policies, Rules, etc.).
+Unrestricted refer to Policies Layer (API, IAM, Resources Policies, Rules, etc.).

 - is_unrestricted